ShindouMihou/RoseDB/README.md

 **What are you trying to achieve with this?**

-RoseDB's primary goal is for speed and simplicity.
+RoseDB's primary goal is for safety and simplicity.
 You can go ahead and install RoseDB, grab a driver or Postman and quickly get started with started with it from making requests to simply editing values of the data.
+Everything is stored on the disk immediately which may make RoseDB slower than others but in exchange, your data is immediately saved.

 **How secure is this?**